tvooo/thesis/Design.md

 Instead, I relied on local and remote contextual interviews.
 Four potential users agreed to test the prototype in short sessions (30-60 minutes).
 The sessions were not directed, except from a short introduction to make sure the user knows about the research background and the *scope* concept.
 The users were asked to speak out loud during the session, and I was helping them if they got stuck or did not discover a feature.
 Two of the four sessions were recorded using screencasts; the others were not recorded due to technical reasons.
 Two of the four test users had previously been interviewed during the research phase.

 In addition to this planned user test, publishing the prototype via \ac{apm} made it available to the general public.
 It was announced on several social networks, especially targeting existing Atom users, with the goal of getting users to download and use it.
 Two weeks after publishing the prototype, the number of downloads counted ~150.
-This way of testing „in the wild“ makes it harder to gather feedback, compared to the method of addressing potential users directly.
+This way of testing “in the wild” makes it harder to gather feedback, compared to the method of addressing potential users directly.
 However, it also yielded unstructured but valuable feedback on several social media channels.

 ### Usage Metrics